Little Debbie Christmas Tree Cheesecake

 • Preheat oven to 300℉ and grease a 9-inch springform pan.

-• Unwrap snack cakes and arrange over crust.
+• Unwrap 5 Little Debbie Christmas tree cakes and arrange over crust.

-• Make sure the cream cheese is really softened.
+• Make sure the 24 ounces cream cheese is really softened.
 In a large bowl, whip the cream cheese until completely smooth, being sure the scrape the sides of your bowl a couple of times.

 • Pour cheesecake batter over the cakes in the springform pan.
 Thump the pan on the counter a couple of times to allow any air bubbles to rise out of the batter.